Video Content Marketing: Strategy and Examples

 7. Analyze the KPIs of your strategy

-If you're embarking on an advanced digital marketing strategy, you already know it: key metrics analysis is absolutely vital.
-Tracking these numbers on a daily basis is essential to determine if you're going in the right direction, or if your video marketing strategy is just to please your boss – the big YouTube fan.
+Tracking key metrics on a daily basis is essential to determine if you're going in the right direction, or if your video marketing plan is just to please your boss – the big YouTube fan.

 But which video KPIs should you choose and monitor closely?
 The answer depends on the goals you set out to achieve and the channels you decide to use.